robalb/x86-64-playground/field_notes/roadmap.md

 - completely remove the concept of snippets. make every state reachable by url. snippets will just be url that set the asm and the correct compiler
 - add html syntax highlight to c disass.
-- add intel syntax to c disass.
+- add intel syntax to c disass. -> done